 Contemporary campus IT systems are complex and interdependent.
 Higher Education institutions own responsibility for various types of protected data: personal, educational, medical, financial, copyright, and research.

-The higher education culture, celebrating academic and research freedom, manifest such values as non-standardization, open flow of information, and highly collaborative cross-disciplinary teaching.
+The higher education culture, celebrating academic and research freedom, manifests such values as non-standardization, open flow of information, and highly collaborative cross-disciplinary teaching.

 How to Ensure G Suite for Education Backup and Security?

 To implement GFSE security procedures, campus IT authorities and G Suite administrators may require standard secure cloud platforms, policies, and practices, corresponding to the core values of academic community.
 G Suite is the most vibrant cloud solution to the above, ensuring security, privacy, availability, confidentiality, and data integrity.
 In the past years, Google’s long-term investment in productivity tools achieved broader higher education adoption, whilst more than 3M businesses now pay for Google’s G Suite.
 The top benefits of G Suite for Education are:

 - easy administration;